-My favorite display was the Symphonic Sculpture a tower built of stained glass with a winding spiral staircase to the top.
+My favourite display was the Symphonic Sculpture a tower built of stained glass with a winding spiral staircase to the top.
 We spent quite a while at this one, it looks nothing special at all from the outside but inside the magic happens.
-Even on a mostly overcast day the light shone through the glass lighting it up with pure magic.
-On a sunny day I’m sure it would be even more spectacular.
+Even on a mostly overcast day, the light shone through the glass lighting it up with pure magic.
+I’m sure it would be even more spectacular on a sunny day.
 Make sure you climb the staircase to experience the feeling of being completely surrounded, it’s worth those extra steps.

 If you want to eat and drink while here there are two restaurants and a cafe.
 We’d already had lunch in Hakone Yumoto after our soak in the onsen but after wandering around for a while a hot drink and snack sounded appealing so we stopped off at the cafe within the grounds.
 The food options are limited so if you’re hungry I’d head for one of the restaurants but it’s a beautiful location for a rest stop.